namdlefhtes/calculator/README.md

 tried nesting but getNumber is really screwed up.
 Too much of the code relies on it though.

 keep trying to refactor getNumber()

+2021-01-12

+math working for most part. weird divide bug after clearing once. throws divide by zero error for other division types.